 A home is not prohibited from using mousetraps, fly strips, or other types of traps, but it is important that they are not placed in an area where they could cause injury to individuals, particularly if the home serves individuals who cannot safely use or avoid such devices.
 Furthermore, the use of traps does not guarantee a regulatory violation.
 Rodent or insect traps in areas of the home not accessible to individuals can be beneficial to stopping an infestation before it starts.
-The home should also regularly monitor, empty or discard mousetraps and fly strips to prevent an unsanitary condition, which could be a violation of § 6400.64(a).
+The home should also regularly monitor, empty, or discard mousetraps and fly strips to prevent an unsanitary condition, which could be a violation of § 6400.64(a).

-Primary Benefit: Greatly minimizes the risk of individual illness and food contamination, and provides dignified living conditions for individuals.
+Primary Benefit: Greatly minimizes the risk of individual illness and food contamination and provides dignified living conditions for individuals.

+64c 6400.64(c) - Trash shall be removed from the premises at least once per week.
 Discussion: "Premises" generally means the building and grounds of the property.

-Primary Benefit: Minimizes the risk of illness or injury and infestation; provides for a dignified living environment

-6400.64(d) - Trash in the bathroom, dining and kitchen areas shall be kept in cleanable 64d receptacles that prevent the penetration of insects and rodents.
+Primary Benefit: Minimizes the risk of illness or injury and infestation; provides for a dignified living environment.
+64d 6400.64(d) - Trash in the bathroom, dining, and kitchen areas shall be kept in cleanable receptacles that prevent the penetration of insects and rodents.
 Discussion: This applies to all bathrooms.
 Primary Benefit: Cleanable trash receptacles prevent the spread of disease through exposure to body fluids.
 The risk of insect and rodent infestation due to open food containers is also minimized.

-64e 6400.64(e) - Trash receptacles over 18 inches high shall have lids. ----- -------------- --
+64e 6400.64(e) - Trash receptacles over 18 inches high shall have lids.
+Discussion: Lids may be removed from trash recentacles in kitchen areas when they are actively in use, such as during

-Lids may be removed from trash receptacles in kitchen areas when they are actively in use, such as during clean up or food preparation.
+Discussion: Lids may be removed from trash receptacles in kitchen areas when they are actively in use, such as during clean up or food preparation.